Milover/post/README.md

 Note that in this case the output time field will be named after `time_field`, i.e., the time field name will remain unchanged.

-**Warning**: It is assumed that data is sorted chronologically, i.e., by ascending time, even if `time_field` is not specified or does not exist.
+> Warning: It is assumed that data is sorted chronologically, i.e.,
+> by ascending time, even if `time_field` is not specified or does not exist.

 ```yaml
   type: average-cycle